Acheux British Cemetery: The Cemetery

 A 90 m grass path leads from this road to the entrance.
 The cemetery was designed by Noel Rew and has the shape of a parallelogram with an area of approximately 967 m².
 It is bordered on three sides by a low natural stone wall, the southern boundary is delimited by a hedge.
 In a semicircular indentation of the wall there is a metal gate between two columns for access.
 The Cross of Sacrifice is central to the south wall.
 The cemetery is maintained by the Commonwealth War Graves Commission.

 Burials

 There are a total of 180 burials in the cemetery, 179 British Soldiers and 1 Canadian soldier.

 Burials by Unit

 Notable Burials

-A deserter by the name of Private William Barry Nelson of the 14th Battalion Durham Light Infantry is also buried here after he was executed by firing squad at dawn on the 11th August 1916, aged 22.
+A deserter by the name of Private William Barry Nelson of the 14th Battalion Durham Light Infantry is also buried here after he was executed by firing squad at dawn on 11 August 1916, aged 22.